codio-c5/C5-Development/.guides/content/Shift-Ciphers-3fd1.md

 |||definition
 A **shift cipher** is a category of cipher in which the key can be any number you like.
-The Caesar Cipher, in which the key is always three letters to the right, is a specific example of a shift cipher.
+The Caesar cipher, in which the key is always three letters to the right, is a specific example of a shift cipher.
 |||